hyqskevin/Thinkpad-fingerprint-device/README.md

 |138a:0017|Validity Sensors, Inc.|Fingerprint Reader	(to test) Driver Patch as use case with T440 or gist sample Supported by libfprint v0.6.0|
 |**138a:0090**|Validity Sensors|RE work for validity90 fingerprint reader|

-## 2.Install packages
+## 2.Install packages(two methods)

-- 2.1 Packages for [Fingerprint GUI](http://www.ullrich-online.cc/fingerprint/) for Ubuntu 14.04, 16.04, 17.10, 18.04 and any distribution based thereupon
+- 2.1 Fingerprint GUI for Ubuntu 14.04, 16.04, 17.10 and any distribution based thereupon
+  - you can download the `fingerprint-gui-1.09.tar.gz` in repository or find the release packages in [www.ullrich-online.cc]((http://www.ullrich-online.cc/fingerprint/))
   - **! check if your device is in [supported readers](https://launchpad.net/~fingerprint/+archive/ubuntu/fingerprint-gui) then install**

 ---

 - 2.2 Install fprintd (for me in device 138a:0090)

-  - read the guide: [Validity](https://github.com/nmikhailov/Validity90) and [libfprint](https://github.com/3v1n0/libfprint) in github
+  - read the guide: [Validity90](https://github.com/nmikhailov/Validity90) and [libfprint](https://github.com/3v1n0/libfprint) in github

   - for ubuntu/linuxmint